St. Thomas Flight Centre Ltd.

 Preamble

-St. Thomas Flight Centre Ltd. Is committed to providing all students and staff with a sexual violence and harassment free environment, in which all persons are treated with dignity and respect.
+St. Thoms Flight Centre Ltd. is committed to providing all students and staff have with a sexual violence and harassment free environment, in which all persons are treated with dignity and respect.
 This document represents St. Thomas Flight Centre’s policy on sexual violence and harassment.
-This policy outlines training, reporting, prohibited behaviors, the investigation process and disciplinary actions to be taken in the event of the reporting of sexual violence or harassment.
+This policy outlines training, reporting, prohibited behaviors, the investigation process and disciplinary actions.

-A copy of this policy shall be included in the enrollment package provided to students at the commencement of their vocational training program.
+A copy of this policy shall be included in the enrolment package provided to students at the commencement of their vocational training program.

 Definition

-Sexual violence means committing, threatening or attempting any sexual act or an act targeting a person’s sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without that person’s consent.
-Sexual violence incudes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation.
+Sexual violence means committing, threatening or attempting any sexual act or an act targeting a person’s sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person’s consent.
+Sexual violence includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation.

 Reporting

-For students, staff and customers who have been affected by sexual violence or harassment and wish to file a complaint, report an incident or who need information about support services, please contact;
+For students or staff who have been affected by sexual violence or harassment and wish to file a complaint, report an incident or who need information about support services, please contact;

-Students who disclose their experience of sexual violence through the reporting of an incident of, making a complaint about or accessing supports and services for sexual violence, will not be asked irrelevant questions during the investigation process by the staff or investigators, including irrelevant questions relating to the reporting person’s sexual expression or past sexual history.
+Students who disclose their experience of sexual violence through reporting an incident of, making a complaint about, or accessing supports and services for sexual violence, will not be asked irrelevant questions during the investigation process by the staff or investigators, including irrelevant questions relating to the student’s sexual expression or past sexual history.

-Flight School students that if, in good faith, report an incident of, or make a complaint about, sexual violence, will not be subject to discipline or sanctions for violations St. Thomas Flight Centre’s policies relating to drug or alcohol use at the time the alleged sexual violence occurred.
+Students that in good faith report an incident of, or make a complaint about sexual violence, they will not be subject to discipline or sanctions for violations of St. Thomas Flight Center policies that may have also occurred while the alleged sexual violence occurred.

-St. Thomas Flight Centre will make all reasonable efforts to ensure that any personal information of the persons involved and where possible, details of the incident itself be kept strictly confidential.
-In some circumstances, St. Thomas Flight Centre may be obligated by law or internal policies to provide personal information to parties involved to authorities in instances where there is risk of harm to any of the parties involved or parties external to the incident.
+St. Thomas Flight Centre will make all reasonable efforts to ensure the any personal information of the persons involved and where possible, details of the incident itself, are kept confidential.
+In some circumstances, St. Thomas Flight Centre may be obligated by law or internal policies to provide personal information of parties involved to authorities in instances where there is risk of harm to any of the parties involved or parties external to the incident.

 Investigation of Sexual Violence Reports